The ‘special one’ — Hifiman’s new mid-fi benchmark

 The Edition XV comparison illustrates the treble difference most clearly.
 The Edition XV sits softer in the upper frequencies — audible in direct listening and visible here in the measurements — which explains why it is the more forgiving choice for bright recordings:

 The HEDD D1 overlay captures the complementary relationship I described in the listening section.
-Both headphones share a similar overall bass and midrange signature, but the D1’s warmer mid-bass and earlier treble roll-off are visible in the measurements — validating the two-headphone framing rather than a simple winner-takes-all comparison:
+Both headphones share a similar overall bass and midrange signature, but the D1’s warmer mid-bass and earlier treble roll-off are visible in the measurements — which supports the two-headphone framing rather than a simple winner-takes-all comparison:

 The name similarity with the Sennheiser HD600 invites comparison, and it is worth including here.
 The HD600 is a long-standing benchmark for neutral, accurate midrange in an open-back dynamic driver.
-The HE600 shares that neutral-midrange philosophy but extends bass further and carries more upper-frequency energy — reflecting the different driver technology and tuning priorities:
+The HE600 shares that neutral-midrange philosophy but extends bass further and carries more upper-frequency energy.
+The driver technology and tuning priorities are different, and the measurements show it:

 Distortion performance is clean throughout the frequency range.
 Both absolute and percentage distortion remain well controlled, with no problematic resonances or elevated harmonic distortion in the critical listening bands: